 Many different types, sizes, and strengths of magnets are available.
-Magnet therapy may be administered by a healthcare professional, or used by individuals on their own.
-Constant (static) magnets or pulsed electromagnetic fields may be applied to areas of the body affected by illness, or to the entire body.
-Devices exist which can implanted in the body or used externally to deliver pulsed electromagnetic field therapy.
-Self-adhesive magnetic strips, foils, belts and bracelets are available for self-treatment.
-Magnetic jewelry such as earrings and necklaces, shoe inserts, mattress pads, and magnet-conditioned water are commercially sold.
+Magnet therapy may be administered by a healthcare professional or used by individuals on their own.
+Constant (static) magnets or pulsed electromagnetic fields may be applied to areas of the body affected by illness or to the entire body.
+Devices exist that can be implanted in the body or used externally to deliver pulsed electromagnetic field therapy.
+Self-adhesive magnetic strips, foils, belts, and bracelets are available for self-treatment.
+Magnetic jewelry, such as earrings and necklaces, shoe inserts, mattress pads, and magnet-conditioned water are commercially sold.
 Magnet wraps are available for thumbs, wrists, knees, thighs, ankles, elbows, shoulders, shins, back, and head, as well as for animals such as dogs, cats, and horses.
-Lodestones are rocks that may possess natural magnetic properties, and are sometimes sold as healthcare products.
+Lodestones are rocks that may possess natural magnetic properties and are sometimes sold as healthcare products.

 The magnetic field from permanent (static) magnets is different from electromagnetic radiation and may have different effects on the body.
 Scientific evidence suggests that pulsed electromagnetic fields may be useful in the healing of non-union tibia fractures, urinary incontinence, and pain management for arthritis, neck and back pain, and carpal tunnel syndrome.
 However, medical uses of stand-alone magnets (static magnetic fields) have not been sufficiently studied, and benefits for any specific condition have not been proven scientifically.

-Alternating current (AC) sinusoidal waveform, bioelectromagnetics, bioenergy informatics principles, bioenergy therapy, bipolar permanent magnets, chronobiology, constant magnets, dermagen, direct current (DC), electromagnetic field therapy, electromagnetism, gauss (G) units, lodestones, magnetic field therapy, magnetic fields, magnetopuncture, magnetostimulation, magnetotherapy, magnitopuncture, magnopulse, neural therapy, neurofeedback, PEMF, pulsed electromagnetic field therapy (PEMF), pulsed electromagnetic fields, pulsed signal therapy (PSTTM), pulsing electromagnetic fields, pulsing magnets, scintigraphy, static magnets, tai ki biomagnets, Tesla, Teslar units, UlcerCare leg wrap.
+Alternating current (AC) sinusoidal waveform, bioelectromagnetics, bioenergy informatics principles, bioenergy therapy, bipolar permanent magnets, chronobiology, constant magnets, dermagen, direct current (DC), electromagnetic field therapy, electromagnetism, gauss (G) units, ideastimulator, lodestones, MagnaBloc®, magnetic field therapy, magnetic fields, magnetopuncture, magnetostimulation, magnetotherapy, magnitopuncture, magnopulse, neural therapy, neurofeedback, PEMF, pulsed electromagnetic field therapy (PEMF), pulsed electromagnetic fields, pulsed signal therapy (PSTTM), pulsing electromagnetic fields, pulsing magnets, scintigraphy, static magnets, tai ki biomagnets, Tesla, Teslar units, UlcerCare leg wrap.

-This monograph does not include therapies involving electrical stimulation, neural therapy, or neurofeedback.
+Note: This monograph does not include therapies involving electrical stimulation, neural therapy, or neurofeedback.
 This monograph also does not include any review of transcranial magnetic stimulation (TMS), which has been studied as a technique to diagnosis or treat Parkinson's disease.